-Credit card interest rates dropped slightly this week, after several banks made a commitment to abstain temporarily from additional rate hikes.
+Credit card interest rates dropped slightly this week, after several banks made a commitment to abstaining from additional rate hikes.

 According to the CreditCards.com Weekly Credit Card Rate Report, the national average annual percentage rate on new credit card offers slid to 12.60 percent.
 The decline, which snapped a three-week run of rate increases, stemmed from the addition of cards to the CreditCards.com Rate Report database and not from APR decreases by major credit card issuers.